-28. These vehicles has its own internal structure - light duty vehicles are divided into five types - petrol, diesel, LPG, CNG and electric.
-In contrary, the types of heavy duty vehicles are not distinguished due to the lack of data and technologies - currently only diesel HDV are in operation and there is no other type of vehicle in use.
-Therefore, the new technologies in the heavy duty transport sector are modelled implicitly as the fall in emission intensity of HDV transport per passenger-kilometre.
-The same is true for air and water transport.
+30. These vehicles has its own internal structure - light duty vehicles are divided into six types - petrol, diesel, LPG, CNG, electric and hydrogen.
+For heavy duty vehicles, three technologies were distinguished - diesel, electric and hydrogen (separately for domestic and international transport).
+Currently (2015 - 2020) only diesel HDV are in operation and there is no other type of vehicle in use but due to the reduction goals of the EU, the use and development of zero-emission technologies was assumed.
+In contrary, the types of air and water transport are not distinguished due to the lack of data and technologies.
+Therefore, the new technologies in the these transport sectors are modelled implicitly as the fall in emission intensity of air and water transport per tonne-kilometre.
 Rail transport is divided into two technologies - diesel and electric, but as they constitute only a small chunk of EU emissions, we decided not to model fleet here.